Ninja Van Philippines (1)

 Image source: Getty Images

-There’s a wide range of platforms to choose from when starting your online store.
+There’s a wide range of online selling platforms to choose from when starting your online store.
 Whatever you choose, remember to maximize the platform features.

 Give yourself time to explore and familiarize with the platform features so that eventually you can develop tricks of your own to be that rockstar seller!